 - Mexican-style!
-With Cinco de Mayo just a couple days away, combine your rhubarb with Swiss chard and black beans to make delicious Swiss Chard and Black Bean Enchiladas.
+In case you are still celebrating Cinco de Mayo, you can combine your rhubarb with Swiss chard and black beans to make delicious Swiss Chard and Black Bean Enchiladas.

 - Salsa!
 Yes, rhubarb can be eaten raw and used in great-tasting salsas too -- try the White Fish with Rhubarb Salsa!